Scientists Have 'Hacked Photosynthesis' In Search Of More Productive Crops

 "But it has what we like to call one fatal flaw," Cavanagh continues.
 Unfortunately, Rubisco isn't picky enough about what it grabs from the air.
 It also picks up oxygen.
 "When it does that, it makes a toxic compound, so the plant has to detoxify it."

 Plants have a whole complicated chemical assembly line to carry out this detoxification, and the process uses up a lot of energy.
 This means the plant has less energy for making leaves, or food for us.
-(There is a family of plants, including corn and sugar cane, that doesn't rely on Rubisco for photosynthesis, and those plants are much more productive.)
+(There is a family of plants, including corn and sugar cane, that developed another type of workaround for Rubisco, and those plants are much more productive.)

 Cavanagh and her colleagues in a research program called Realizing Increased Photosynthetic Efficiency (RIPE), which is based at the University of Illinois, have spent the last five years trying to fix Rubisco's problem.
 "We're sort of hacking photosynthesis," she says.